Hyundai Capital: Global Operations

 Founded in 1989, Hyundai Capital America (HCA) is a part of the Hyundai Motor Group family of companies, supporting the financial services needs of Hyundai Motor America, Genesis Motor America, and Kia Motors America.
 Founded in 1989, Hyundai Capital America (HCA) is a part of the Hyundai Motor Group family of companies, supporting the financial services needs of Hyundai Motor America, Genesis Motor America, and Kia Motors America.
-With assets of over USD 35 billion as of 2020, HCA effectively serves more than 1.8 million customers and 1,600 dealers nationwide.
+With assets of over US$35 billion as of 2020, HCA effectively serves more than 1.8 million customers and 1,600 dealers nationwide.